MirantisContainers/mke-docs/content/docs/concepts/architecture/migrate-configuration.md

 # Migrate configuration

-If you migrate from MKE 3, you can pass some options to `mkectl` to transfer the settings directly from MKE 3.
+In migrating to MKE 4 from MKE 3, you can directly transfer settings by passing several options to `mkectl`.

-**Convert local MKE 3 config**

-To pass in a downloaded MKE 3 configuration file set the `--mke3-config` flag.
+**To convert a local MKE 3 configuration for MKE 4:**

-This will convert the local MKE 3 config into a valid MKE 4 config.
+Set the `--mke3-config` flag to convert a downloaded MKE 3 configuration file into a valid MKE 4 configuration file, as follows:

 ```bash
 mkectl init --mke3-config /path/to/mke3-config.toml